 I began by painting the canvases the beige color and the wooden letters black.
 Tyler helped me out with this project.
 He took the tracing paper and traced the outlines of the states of Alabama and Tennessee onto the canvas and filled the states in with black paint.
 He took a red pen and drew little hearts where we both grew up.

 I then hot glued the wooden letters to the two smaller canvases.
 Let everything dry and hung them up on my bedroom wall.
 They look so pretty and I just love them.

 Sadly right now they are packed away waiting to be hung up in our next house.
 But they will have a prominent place there.

-Thank you to Allison for letting me guest post here today.
+Thank you to Allison for letting me guest post on the Gazebo and outdoorsy blog yesterday.
 I hope you all enjoyed this post and that you will check out my other posts over at Love, Pasta and a Tool Belt.
 Leave a comment and let me know you stopped by!